gwu-libraries/sfm-ui/docs/credentials.rst

 Most API credentials have two parts: an application credential and a user credential.
 (Flickr is the exception -- only an application credential is necessary.)

-It is important to understand how credentials/authentication effect what API methods can be invoked and rate limits.
+It is important to understand how credentials/authentication affect what API methods can be invoked and rate limits.
 For more information, consult the documentation for each social media platform's API.